-- Print out a copy of the cover of your book (or ask us to send you one) and stick it up on your department notice board. - Alternatively, why not print out a copy of the cover of your book and stick it up on your office door?
-Or if your campus bookshop is running a special offer or bundle including your book, ask them for a poster to stick up on your office door to promote the offer. - Are any of your colleagues teaching courses that your book would be ideal reading for?
+- Print out a copy of the cover of your book (or ask us to send you one) and stick it up on your department notice board. - Alternatively, why not print out a copy of the cover of your book and stick it up on your office door? - Are any of your colleagues teaching courses that your book would be ideal reading for?
 Please make sure that they know about it. - Does your university / local authority/ organization have a newsletter?
-Make sure they include a mention of your new publication in the next issue. - Take advantage of your university profile page, and under Publications mention and hyperlink to your book's page on our website.

-- Your organization may have a press department who could send out a press release about your book. - If your institution has a VLE, don't forget to add details and links to your book where possible.
+Make sure they include a mention of your new publication in the next issue. - Take advantage of your university profile page, and under Publications mention and hyperlink to your book's page on our website. - Your organization may have a press department who could send out a press release about your book. - If your institution has a VLE, don't forget to add details and links to your book where possible.
 Contact us for a link to a free sample chapter.
-Or, if your book has a companion website, why not link to the additional resources? - Would any of your students be interested in writing a review about your book?
-Students trust other students and follow their advice when it comes to purchasing books, so please make sure you ask for volunteers in your classroom to post a review on Amazon!
+Or, if your book has a companion website, why not link to the additional resources?